 This command displays the association between a VLAN and a multiple spanning tree instance.
-The $<\!vlanid\!>$ corresponds to an existing VLAN ID.
+The <vlanid> corresponds to an existing VLAN ID.

-Format show spanning-tree vlan < vlanid>
+Format show spanning-tree vlan <vlanid></vlanid> Mode Privileged EXECUser EXEC

 Term Definition VLAN Identifier The VLANs associated with the selected MST instance.
 Associated Instance Identifier for the associated multiple spanning tree instance or "CST" if associated with the Common and Internal Spanning Tree.